A Chinese Teapot and Cover, Qianlong, circa 1760

 ‘Tea Pots that pours (sic) indifferently, may be made to pour smoothly by tipping them neatly with Silver, otherwise by taking off their own Spouts and substituting new ones of Silver or any other Metal.
 Neat work’d basket handles for Tea-Pots, Coffee-Pots, Sauce-Boats, Cream-Jugs, &c, &c.‘.
 (Trade card of Edward Coombs, China Burner and Mender – see the last image).

-One notable mender of ceramics was Edward Coombs (also Coombes) of Queen Street, Bristol, who flourished during the late Eighteenth Century.
+One notable mender of ceramics was Edward Coombs (also Coombes) of Queen Street, Bristol, who flourished during the late 18th century.
 Coombs styled himself as a China Burner, and would use various methods to repair ceramics, often signing his work.
 The V&A Museum has a Chinese porcelain tea bowl (C.14-2008) with a ‘glass bonded’ repair, signed ‘Coombes Queen Street Bristol‘.

 Condition: In addition to the replacement handle and spout, the teapot itself has been broken and repaired with staples.
 The cover also has a number of chips around the edge and whilst it is obviously the original cover, it is not a tight fit.
 There is wear from use to the gilt decoration and also areas of the enamel.
 There is no further damage or restoration.